top of page

-Last Updated: May 20, 2025
+Last Updated: March 30, 2025

 Fantasy sports have become a global addiction and the members of “The League” represent the growing popularity of the game as knowledgeable and competitive owners and sports fans battling for money, pride, and fantasy glory.
-With it concluding its 20th season in 2024, “The League” has become the most exciting and competitive fantasy football league out there.
+With it beginning its 21st season in 2025, “The League” has become the most exciting and competitive fantasy football league out there.
 What began in 2005 has become a yearly phenomenon in which its members fight for the coveted championship prize.
 Nine of the current 10 members have been a part of “The League” for at least 19 of its 20 seasons, five playing in all 20.
 The continuity from year to year is there and only growing, especially with the implementation of keeper rules over the past 14 seasons.
 “The League — Basketball Style" is in its 14th season of existence and the hope is that we will begin to see the same continuity and level of competition as football as we continue to add seasons to its history.

 To get the full experience of The Fantasy Hut, viewers can click on the tabs above as well as browse the drop-down menus.
 Also make sure to check out the "My Column" section under the "About Me" tab for feature-type stories and fantasy advice.
 Enjoy!